-Note: See "Excessive Absenteeism or Lateness" later on in this section for further information.
+Note: See Section 5.5 "Excessive Absenteeism or Lateness" for further information.

 5.4.
 Breaks/Rest Periods

 We do not have official "breaks" as a part of our workday.
 If breaks are necessary, they will be determined by your supervisor.